-It’s hard to say how often you should be seen as this will depend on the nature of your symptoms, the rate of their progression and the services available where you live.
-If however you are concerned about your symptoms, or if they are progressing quickly and you do not have a follow up appointment with another member of the multidisciplinary team for some time, speak with your doctor as they may be able to arrange an earlier appointment for you.
+It is hard to say how often you should be seen as this will depend on the nature of your symptoms, the rate of their progression and the services available where you live.
+If you are concerned about your symptoms, or if they are progressing quickly and you do not have a follow up appointment with another member of the multidisciplinary team for some time, speak with your doctor as they may be able to arrange an earlier appointment for you.

 Who will keep track of my progress?
 Should I keep a diary to monitor my Parkinson’s?

 Your doctor will usually be your first point of contact.
-They will also be able to help with making appointments with other members of the multidisciplinary team and will monitor your progress.
+They will be able to help with making appointments with other members of the multidisciplinary team and will monitor your progress.
 They are also there to answer questions and follow up on any concerns you have regarding any aspect of your treatment.

-Keeping a diary can be very helpful in monitoring how the symptoms of Parkinson’s affect you and how you respond to your medications, including adjustments that are made over time.
+Keeping a diary can be very helpful in monitoring how the symptoms of Parkinson’s affect you and how you respond to your medications, including to adjustments that are made over time.
 A written record can be an accurate reflection of your life with Parkinson’s over a period of weeks, months or years and can help in highlighting:

 - the pattern of symptoms you experience